Fertility and religion: Fertility symbols

-Bible states that the purpose of sex is to fertilize a woman, and God, for example, punishes Onan, who wastes his semen, with death.
+The Bible states that the purpose of sex is to fertilize a woman, and God, for example, punishes Onan, who wastes his semen, with death.

 The religious discourse, in particular Christians, Muslim and Jew values the virginity of the young girl before the marriage and associates the deflowering with the idea of fertility.
 On the wedding night, is the first time that the bride and groom have sex with each other.
 The young couple is advised and even ordered to have sex on the first night after marriage.